"A great meal isn't the one you just had, it's the one you're still thinking about a decade later."

 We employ exacting criteria when selecting the best restaurants in Paris.
 For us, it's all about special meals that deliver exceptional culinary memories — memories that stay long after the meal over, as Chef Robert describes.
 The Paris restaurants we select excel at all aspects of the dining experience — from the ambience, the service, the menu, and the wine to a certain je ne sais quoi — an undefinable but unique quality.
 Here, it is our pleasure to share our peak culinary moments in Paris.

-After we dined at Le Jules Verne we declared it to be The Best New Restaurant in Paris and opined that it was worthy of two Michelin stars.
-Michelin, in its wisdom, only awarded one star, but our assessment remains.
+As soon as we dined at Le Jules Verne we declared it to be The Best New Restaurant in Paris and opined that it was worthy of two Michelin stars.
+But Michelin, in its wisdom, awarded only one star in its next guide.
+Five years later, Michelin has finally listened to us and has awarded the Eiffel Tower restaurant a second star.

 In the southwest of Paris is a large park, bequeathed to the city by Emperor Napoleon III.
 There, in the Bois de Boulogne, you find wooded areas, a race track or two, a children's zoo, miles of trails, and one of the very best dining experiences in Paris — La Grande Cascade.